 If you put a lot of emphasis on productivity, then Nuclino might just be the one you’re looking for.
 Their company wiki makes it super easy and feasible to access documents and information within one platform.

 Just like any other wiki platform, Nuclino helps connect knowledge across all team members with the use of internal links.
 It is way better than having separate folders, files, or documents all scattered around.

 Also, with the help of clusters, also known as hierarchical tags, you can display the same page on different search queries so that it becomes easier to find them.
 This solution overall is fast and makes collaboration a total breeze.

 Atlassian’s Confluence can be essential to form your teamwork and collaborate effectively.
-By using it, you can create a super-simple knowledge base for your team to find answers under one single roof.
+Using it, you can create a super-simple knowledge base for your team to find answers under one roof.
 Apart from that, you can create meeting notes, project plans, and establish your fully functional workspace.

 In return, your team can make announcements and receive feedback from everyone.
 This helps validate worthy ideas and concepts.
 One thing that I like the most about this service is, it has templates for almost every purpose.
 You don’t need to write and share something from scratch.
 Just use the templates, fill in your details, and you’re good to go.